Danielmdc94/PixEngine/README.md

 # PixEngine
-A simple game engine, intended as an introduction to pixel art games.
+A simple game engine, intended as an introduction to simple 2D games.